-Periodic workshops, outside speakers and panelists provide grant partners with cutting edge information and research related to best practices in nonprofit management and governance.
+Periodic workshops, outside speakers and panelists provide grant partners with best practices and relevant research in nonprofit management and governance.

 Capacity Academy is a cohort-based, multi-year initiative that combines participation in a learning community, access to technical assistance or executive coaching, and grant funding.
 Participation in Capacity Academy is through a competitive application process and by invitation only.

 All capacity building grants are by invitation only and there may be occasional opportunities via an open Request for Proposals.
 To express interest in a capacity building grant, you are encouraged to reach out to the Senior Capacity Building Officer to discuss your project.
 Foundation staff will assist you in the next steps, which may include a capacity building organizational assessment tool.

 Capacity building application due dates are: March 15th, June 15th and November 15th annually.